Scalekit FAST MCP Integration is now live

 When selecting an integration protocol, carefully weigh your system’s characteristics:

 Choose traditional APIs if your system is stable, predictable, and benefits from extensive existing infrastructure or third-party compatibility.
-APIs provide robust, proven mechanisms suitable for straightforward data exchanges.
+APIs provide robust, proven mechanisms suitable for straightforward data exchanges, but they often fall short in dynamic, AI-driven environments that require greater flexibility and scalability.

 Choose MCP when your integrations are AI-driven, dynamic, and demand rapid adaptability.
 MCP’s flexible model suits complex environments, significantly lowering ongoing maintenance costs and developer workload.